algoyounes/laravel-idempotency/README.md

 ## Contributing

-Thank you for considering contributing to the Idempotency package!
-Please check the [CONTRIBUTING](CONTRIBUTING.md) file for more details.
+Thank you for considering contributing to the Idempotency package.
+For more details, please check the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## License